stennety/mywebsite/_drafts/2022-04-03-so-youve-been-asked-to-do-some-testing.md

 * Are there any rules, regulations or standards that need to be met?
 * Who makes the judgement on if we are compliant with these standards?
-* Are aspects like security, performance and accessability already being considered by others?
+* Are aspects like security, performance and accessibility already being considered by others?
 * Are there other parts of the company that need to get involved in accepting or releasing this software?

 ### Choosing what to test